wacncontent/CustomizeTool/addCommentOutput/articles/virtual-network/virtual-networks-sample-app.md

 <properties
-   pageTitle="Sample Application for Use with Security Boundary Environments | Windows Azure" description="Deploy this simple web application after creating a DMZ to test traffic flow scenarios" services="virtual-network" documentationCenter="na"
+   pageTitle="Sample Application for Use with Security Boundary Environments | Azure" description="Deploy this simple web application after creating a DMZ to test traffic flow scenarios" services="virtual-network" documentationCenter="na"